-- The facility develops and implements written policies, procedures and actual practices to ensure that all categories of personnel meet training requirements.
+- 1. The facility develops and implements written policies, procedures and actual practices to ensure that all categories of personnel meet training requirements.
 Training for staff with youth care and supervision duties includes at least 40 hours of training prior to assuming any job duties, an additional 120 hours of training during the first year of employment and 30 hours annually thereafter.
 Training for all other facility staff includes at least 40 hours of training prior to assuming any job duties and an additional 40 hours of training annually. - 2.
 The facility designates a person who is responsible for coordinating staff training.
-Facility staff receive training on the following: - a.
-Basic rights of youth who are incarcerated, including the legal rights of youth, grievance procedures and the right to be free of retaliation for making a complaint. - b.
-Characteristics of the youth: - 1.
+Facility staff receive training on the following: - A. Basic rights of youth who are incarcerated, including the legal rights of youth, grievance procedures and the right to be free of retaliation for making a complaint. - B. Characteristics of the youth: - 1.
 Adolescent development, including sexual and mental health and development. - 2.
 The physical, sexual and emotional abuse experiences of youth and how to understand post-traumatic stress reactions and effectively interact with youth with histories of abuse and trauma-related behaviors. - 3.
-The impact of traumatic events (including exposure to severe violence, death or life-threatening accidents or disasters, as well as incarceration) on youth development and how to recognize and respond to youth whose behavior is affected by post-traumatic stress.

-- c.
-Working with specific populations: - Signs of mental illness and/or intellectual disabilities and the needs of and ways of working with youth with mental illness or intellectual disabilities. - 2.
+The impact of traumatic events (including exposure to severe violence, death or life-threatening accidents or disasters, as well as incarceration) on youth development and how to recognize and respond to youth whose behavior is affected by post-traumatic stress. - C. Working with specific populations: - 1.
+Signs of mental illness and/or intellectual disabilities and the needs of and ways of working with youth with mental illness or intellectual disabilities. - 2.
 The facility's language-access policies and plans, including how to access language assistance services for youth with limited English proficiency. - 3.
-Information on the racial and ethnic backgrounds of youth in custody and how to work with youth in a culturally responsive manner. - How to work and communicate with lesbian, gay, bisexual, transgender, questioning and intersex (LGBTQ+) youth, as well as how to recognize, prevent and respond to harassment of LGBTQ+ youth. - d.
-Positive behavior management, de-escalation techniques and conflict management: - Approaches for communicating effectively and professionally (not using racial slurs or other types of disrespectful behavior) with youth.

-- 2. Conflict management, de-escalation techniques and management of assaultive behavior. - 3.
-Appropriate use of and alternatives to physical force, mechanical restraints and room confinement. - e.
-Detecting, responding to and reporting of child abuse, neglect and violation of staff responsibilities: - 1.
+Information on the racial and ethnic backgrounds of youth in custody and how to work with youth in a culturally responsive manner. - 4.
+How to work and communicate with lesbian, gay, bisexual, transgender, questioning and intersex (LGBTQ+) youth, as well as how to recognize, prevent and respond to harassment of LGBTQ+ youth. - D. Positive behavior management, de-escalation techniques and conflict management: - 1.
+Approaches for communicating effectively and professionally (not using racial slurs or other types of disrespectful behavior) with youth. - 2.
+Conflict management, de-escalation techniques and management of assaultive behavior. - 3.
+Appropriate use of and alternatives to physical force, mechanical restraints and room confinement. - E. Detecting, responding to and reporting of child abuse, neglect and violation of staff responsibilities: - 1.
 Signs and symptoms of child abuse and neglect. - 2.
 Compliance with relevant laws related to mandatory reporting to outside authorities. - 3.
-The right of youth and staff to be free from retaliation for reporting abuse, neglect and violations of staff responsibilities. - f.
-Abuse and sexual harassment prevention, detection and response: - 1.
+The right of youth and staff to be free from retaliation for reporting abuse, neglect and violations of staff responsibilities. - F. Abuse and sexual harassment prevention, detection and response: - 1.
 The facility's policy prohibiting sexual abuse and sexual harassment. - 2.
-The dynamics of sexual abuse and sexual harassment in juvenile facilities, including common reactions of victims and how to detect and respond to signs of threatened and actual sexual abuse. - 3.
-Responsibilities under the agency's policies and procedures regarding sexual abuse and harassment prevention, detection, reporting and response. - 4.
-How to distinguish between consensual sexual contact and sexual abuse between youth. - g.
-Medical and mental health competencies: - I. How to properly administer CPR and first aid and automated external defibrillators (AEDs). - 2.
-How to recognize signs of behavioral and verbal cues indicating vulnerability to suicide, and what to do in case of suicide attempts or suicides (e.g., how to use a rescue tool for youth hanging). - 3.
-How to recognize signs and symptoms of medical emergencies, including acute manifestations of chronic illnesses (e.g., asthma, seizures) and adverse reactions to medication. - 4.
-How to recognize signs and symptoms of mental illness and emotional disturbance.
+The dynamics of sexual abuse and sexual harassment in juvenile facilities, including common reactions of victims and how to detect and respond to signs of threatened and actual sexual abuse.

+- 3. Responsibilities under the agency's policies and procedures regarding sexual abuse and harassment prevention, detection, reporting and response. - 4.
+How to distinguish between consensual sexual contact and sexual abuse between youth.